Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Preliminaries

-In practice, it is cumbersome to fine-tune the entire vision-language model for transfer learning in each downstream task.
-Additionally, tuned models suffer from catastrophic forgetting~\cite{catastrophic_forgetting,example_forgetting}, performing poorly on new tasks where the pre-trained model initially performs well.
-Thus we need a transfer strategy without additional fine-tuning.
+where $\tau$ is the temperature coefficient learned by CLIP.
+The text encoder produces a retrieval-based dynamic classifier.

-\textbf{Text prompt learning.} Unlike hard-craft prompt engineering in NLP, text prompt learning consider generating more adaptive text features by learning a set of prompt.
-CoOp~\cite{CoOP} learns a set of parameters $\boldsymbol{P}_\mathrm{T}\in \mathbb{R}^{d \times M}$ to replace the hand-crafted prompt template, where $M$ is the prompt length.
-The word token of each category name in $\boldsymbol{T}$ is filled into a template of $\boldsymbol{P}_\mathrm{T}$ and considered as initial values of learnable input prompts.
-These prompts are further fine-tuned on few-shot data to generate text features $\boldsymbol{f}_{\mathrm{t}}$.
-The fine-tuned prompt $\boldsymbol{P}_\mathrm{T}$ adjusts the decision boundaries of text features for downstream tasks.
-In this process, all parameters inherited from the pre-trained CLIP model are frozen during the training process.
+\textbf{Text prompt learning.} In contrast to hand-crafted prompt engineering, text prompt learning aims to generate more adaptive text features by learning a set of prompts.
+CoOp~\cite{CoOP} learns a set of parameters $\boldsymbol{P}_\mathrm{T} \in \mathbb{R}^{d \times M}$ to replace the predefined prompt templates, where $M$ represents the prompt length.
+The word token of each category name in $T$ is inserted into a template and treated as the initial values of learnable input prompts.
+These prompts are further fine-tuned on few-shot data to generate text features.
+The fine-tuned prompts $\boldsymbol{P}_\mathrm{T}$ adjust the decision boundaries of text features for downstream tasks.
+All parameters inherited from the pretrained CLIP model remain fixed during the training process.

-\textbf{Visual prompt learning.} VPT~\cite{VPT} proposes a visual prompt tuning approach that introduces a few learnable parameters into the input space while freezing the image encoder $e_{\mathrm{I}}$ to extract more transferable visual features from downstream data.
-In the context of image encoding with $L$ layers, the $i$-th layer output $l_i$, where $i=1,2,\dots,L$, can be expressed as:
+\textbf{Visual prompt learning.} VPT~\cite{VPT} proposes a visual prompt tuning approach, which introduces a few learnable parameters into the input space while freezing the image encoder $e_{\mathrm{I}}$.
+This method aims to extract more transferable visual features from downstream data.
+In the context of an image encoder with $L$ layers, the output of the $i$-th layer, $l_i$, for $i=1,2,\dots,L$, can be expressed as: